verlenmot/weather-project/architecture-documentation/architecture-description.md

 Although the API data is low volume, this application has scalability in mind.
 The processing part should be able to handle a lot of different API calls.

+Databricks runtime 13.3 LTS, standard
+Spark Version 3.4.1
+Development cluster: Single node Standard_DS3_v2

 ## Scala code

-Scala code is written for API data retrievel and for Spark processing.
+Scala code is written for API data retrieval and for Spark processing.
+Scala version 2.12

 ## Orchestration